elijahpereira/elijahpereira.github.io/README.md

 <h1>Open Source Portfolio</h1>
 My First Portfolio, experimenting with HTML5, CSS6, Sass and Bootstrap.

-Troubleshooting for this project was done using Stack Overflow, StackExchange, Google and CHATGPT.
+Troubleshooting for this project was done using Stack Overflow, Google and CHATGPT.

 <a href="https://www.elijahpereira.com">Preview Using GitHub Pages</a>